devragj/RecordLib/Readme.md

 most Linux distributions.
 For other operating systems, find it here: http://www.xpdfreader.com/download.html.
 Download the command line tools and place pdftotext somewhere in your PATH.

+**POSTGRES**.
+The django app uses a postgres backend.
+You can set up a local database and configure the variables listed below.

 Initial setup:
 For the backend, create a directory named `tmp`